oracle-cne/ovirt-csi-driver/docs/usage-example.md

   namespace: olvm-cluster
 ```

-The new configmap that you need to create has the same contents by different namespace/name.
+The new ConfigMap that you need to create has the same contents by different namespace/name.
-Let's call this file `./ovirt-csi-configmap.yaml`.
+Name this file `./ovirt-csi-configmap.yaml`:
 ```text
 apiVersion: v1
 data: